TheShayegh/TheShayegh/README.md

 <br/> This package creates a simple user interface for creating subfigures when working with matplotlib.

 * **Constant Properties Protector/** [[GitHub Repository](https://github.com/ShayeghB/constant-properties-protector)] [[PyPi](https://pypi.org/project/constant-properties-protector/)] [[PyPI Stats](https://pypistats.org/packages/constant-properties-protector)] [[PePy](https://www.pepy.tech/projects/constant-properties-protector)]
 <br/> With the help of this module, you can protect some of the properties in a class.
-Protecting means avoiding to change them but keep them publicly available.
+Protecting means avoiding changing them but keeping them publicly available.

 ### LaTeX Templates